avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Thank you to Andrew Lloyd and David Lynn, who generously shared their practical on sequence databases with me, which inspired many of the examples in this practical.

+Thank you to Jean Lobry and Simon Penel for helpful advice on using the SeqinR library.

 Contact
 -------